neuropsychology/NeuroKit/_sources/index.rst.txt

     Like the software?
 Don't forget to support it by `starring <https://github.com/neuropsychology/NeuroKit>`_ |:star:|, sponsoring |:revolving_hearts:|, or spreading the word |:love_letter:|

+    We don't want NeuroKit2 to become a stale, static and outdated software.
+We count on you to help us making it better even by **contributing even the tiniest improvements** (a typo, some rephrasing to make things clearer, a comment to the code, a new option, etc.). **NeuroKit2 belongs to you.** Make yourself part of the team!

 Home
 ====